Native American Indian Mounds Across Louisiana

 But Poverty Point is but one of about 700 known Indian mound sites in Louisiana, and many of them are readily accessible to Louisiana travelers.

 - At nearby Poverty Point Reservoir State Park, the Marsden site is believed to have been built in phases over a period of 1,000 years up to A.D.
 1000.
 The largest mound is 13 feet tall, flat-topped and about 150 feet at the square base.
 Other mounds are three to five feet tall and connected by an earthen embankment.

 - Mounds near Marksville dates to approximately A.D.
 1 to A.D.
 400 and consists of six known mounds on high ground near what is now Old River.
 Artifacts in the site’s museum bear close resemblance to items traced to the Hopewell culture from the same era in Ohio and Illinois.

-- More than three dozen mound sites on privately owned land in northeast and

-    central Louisiana are viewable from highways.
-Historic markers tell the

-    site’s name, provide general dimensional descriptions of the mounds and

-    state who is believed to have built the mounds and when.
-These sites can be

-    found in Caldwell, Catahoula, Concordia, East Carroll, Franklin, LaSalle,

-    Madison, Morehouse, Ouachita, Richland, Tensas, Union and West Carroll
+- More than three dozen mound sites on privately owned land in northeast and central Louisiana are viewable from highways.
+Historic markers tell the site’s name, provide general dimensional descriptions of the mounds and state who is believed to have built the mounds and when.
+These sites can be found in Caldwell, Catahoula, Concordia, East Carroll, Franklin, LaSalle, Madison, Morehouse, Ouachita, Richland, Tensas, Union and West Carroll parishes.

-    parishes.

-    The Division of Archaeology within the Louisiana Office of Cultural

-    Development has a free downloadable guide to Louisiana’s Indian mound sites.

-    For information on Poverty Point World Heritage Site, Poverty Point

-    Reservoir State Park and Marksville State Historic Site, visit the Louisiana
+For information on Poverty Point World Heritage Site, Poverty Point Reservoir State Park and Marksville State Historic Site, visit Louisiana State Parks.

-    State Parks website.